legendarycode3/express-js-crash-course/readme.md

 1) Minimal and flexible web framework for Node.js
 2) Used for building “Server-Side Web Applications”, “Micro Services” and “APIs” .
 3)The most popular framework for Node.
+4) Simplifies the process of handling HTTP requests and responses.